-A document issued by an official (e.g., government) body is deemed to be independent and reliable source even if provided by the client.
-The original, or an acceptably certified copy of a document should be seen, and a copy retained.
+- B.1.2 A document issued by an official (e.g. government) body is deemed to be an independent and reliable source even if provided by the client.
+The original, or an acceptably certified copy, of a document must be seen, and a copy retained.
 The document should be valid and recent.
-Documents, including documents sourced online, should not be accepted if there is any suspicion regarding their provenance.

-For information obtained from an electronic identification process to be regarded as reliable, the process must be secure from fraud and misuse and capable of providing an appropriate level of assurance that the person claiming a particular identity, is in fact the person with that identity.
+Documents, including documents sourced online, should not be accepted if there is any suspicion regarding their provenance. - B.1.3 For information obtained from an electronic identification process to be regarded as reliable, the process must be secure from fraud and misuse and capable of providing an appropriate level of assurance that the person claiming a particular identity is in fact the person with that identity.

-The following is a suggested non-exhaustive list of sources of evidence for individuals:

-- valid passport

-- valid photo card driving licence

-- national Identity card (non-UK nationals)

-- identity card issued by the Electoral Office for Northern Ireland

-- A check provided via an electronic identification process that meets the criteria to be relied upon.

-Where there is an increased risk specifically relating to the identity of the individual, it may be appropriate to request additional, supplementary documents, for example:

-- Recent evidence of entitlement to a state- or local authority-funded benefit (including housing benefit, council tax benefit, tax credits, state pension, educational or other grant). - Instrument of a court appointment (such as a grant of probate). - Current council tax demand letter or statement. - HMRC-issued tax notification (NB: employer-issued documents such as P60s are not acceptable). - End of year tax deduction certificates/ tax year overview issued by HMRC. - Current bank statements or credit/debit card statements. - Current utility bills - A check provided via an electronic identification process that meets the criteria to be relied upon.
+- B.1.4 The following is a suggested non-exhaustive list of sources of evidence for individuals: - Valid passport; - Valid photo card driving licence; - National Identity card (non-UK nationals); - · Identity card issued by the Electoral Office for Northern Ireland; - A check provided via an electronic identification process that meets the criteria to be relied upon. - B.1.5 Where there is an increased risk specifically relating to the identity of the individual, it may be appropriate to request additional, supplementary documents, for example: - Recent evidence of entitlement to a state- or local authority-funded benefit (including housing benefit, council tax benefit, tax credits, state pension, educational or other grant); - Instrument of a court appointment (such as a grant of probate); - Current council tax demand letter or statement; - HMRC-issued tax notification (NB: employer-issued documents such as P60s are not acceptable); - End of year tax deduction certificates/tax year overview issued by HMRC; - Current bank statements or credit/debit card statements; - Current utility bills; - A check provided via an electronic identification process that meets the criteria to be relied upon.